Skip to main content

 **Building and Zoning Compliance:** Representations that the property and its improvements comply with applicable building codes, municipal zoning by-laws, and construction permits, and that no outstanding municipal work orders or notices of violation affect the property.

 **Good Faith:** A mutual acknowledgment of the obligation of bonne foi (art.
 1375 CCQ), confirming that both parties have acted honestly and transparently in the negotiation and execution of the warranty provisions, and that all information material to the warranty has been disclosed. **GCR Plan Reference:** For new construction sales by builders who are members of the Garantie de construction residentielles (GCR), an explicit reference to the GCR plan number and coverage, including the periods covered by the GCR warranty for delivery defects, manufacturing defects, and latent defects, and the procedure for filing claims under the GCR plan. **Recourse Against Prior Owners:** For properties that have changed hands multiple times, a statement of whether the warranty being provided is limited to the current vendor's period of ownership or extends to all prior periods of ownership.
 Under arts.
-1723-1730 CCQ, the legal warranty generally covers the vendor's own period of ownership, but the parties may agree to extend or limit coverage as between themselves. **Registration:** A confirmation that the act of sale containing the warranty provisions will be published in the Quebec land register (Registre foncier) within the time required by law, ensuring that the title transfer and warranty provisions are opposable to third parties under art.
+1723-1730 CCQ, the legal warranty generally covers the vendor's own period of ownership, but the parties may agree to extend or limit coverage as between themselves. **Registration:** A confirmation that the act of sale containing the warranty provisions will be published in the Quebec land register (Registre foncier) within the time required by law, confirming that the title transfer and warranty provisions are opposable to third parties under art.
 2941 CCQ.

 Frequently Asked Questions